Best place to find information and services that your council provides...

 Stay at home and begin to self-isolate for 10 days from when your symptoms start.
 Arrange to have a test for COVID-19 if you have not already had one.
 The result of the test will determine how long you must stay at home and self-isolate.
 Stay at home while you are waiting for a home test kit or a test site appointment.
 A positive test result means you must complete a 10-day isolation period.
 If your test is negative, you can stop self-isolating as long as you are well.

 Who can get tested?

-Only people with coronavirus symptoms should get a test.
+People with coronavirus symptoms should get a test or those who are advised due to being a close contact of someone who is positive.
 Remember to stay at home and isolate from others.

 What does self-isolation mean?